-Chapter 7.08, Beer and Alcoholic Beverages of Less Than Five Percent
+Chapter 7.08, Beer and Alcoholic Beverages of Less Than Eight Percent

 For the purpose of this chapter, the following words and phrases shall have the meanings respectively ascribed to them by this section: